Fernando Correa: Club career

 After four seasons with local Club Atlético River Plate, Montevideo-born Correa moved abroad to Atlético Madrid, making his La Liga debut on 10 September 1995 against Racing de Santander.
 Incidentally, he would be loaned for two years to the Cantabrians, scoring 27 league goals in that period which was enough to earn a return to the Spanish capital.
 There, however, he would never be more than a decent attacking backup, at least in the top level; he did form an efficient partnership with compatriot Diego Alonso in 2001–02, as the Colchoneros returned to the top tier after two years, combining for 35 league goals.

 After a two-year stint with RCD Mallorca and a further six games for Real Valladolid (Segunda División), Correa returned to Uruguay and River Plate, signing for Peñarol after a short stint with China's Shanghai Shenhua FC.
 In 2009, the 35-year-old rejoined his first professional club.

-Following his retirement, Alonso worked as assistant to Alonso in several teams.
+Following his retirement, Correa worked as assistant to Alonso in several teams.
 He had his first head coach experience in January 2018, being appointed at C.A.
 Cerro.
 In December of the same year, after a spell that included 16 Uruguayan Primera División matches without one loss, he left.